arielrp01/arielrp01.github.io/EDA_project1.md

 * Fork and clone the [Ex_Data_Plotting1 GitHub repository](https://github.com/rdpeng/ExData_Plotting1).

-* Create four plots using the base plotting system.
+* Reproduce four plots using the base plotting system.

 * Push all PNG files and R code files to individual git repository.